kumahawk/sdweb-immich-uploader/README.md

-# Immich-pnginfo
+# Immich-uploader

 ![](misc/sss_top.png)

 - This is Extension for [AUTOMATIC1111's Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
-- Send your creation image to [Immich](https://immich.app/) (image management software) with Generation info, tags.
+- Send your creation image to [Immich](https://immich.app/) (photo management server) with Generation info, tags.

+## Disclaimer

+This extension is inspired by [sdweb-eagle-pnginfo](https://github.com/kumahawk/sdweb-eagle-pnginfo) and plenty of code was from theirs ##special thanks

 ## How to Install